ROCm/hipFFT/docs/conceptual/overview.rst

 *  ``hipfftXt``: This API lets users execute FFTs across multiple GPUs by managing multi-GPU plans.
    ``hipfftXt`` provides an extended version of the hipFFT API to handle GPU-specific operations, such as memory allocation and execution across multiple devices.
-For more details, see the :doc:`API reference <../reference/fft-api-usage>`.
+For more details, see the :doc:`hipFFT API reference <../reference/hipfft-api-usage>`.

 *  :cpp:func:`hipfftCreate`: Creates a hipFFT plan that contains the FFT configuration.
 This plan is used to configure the FFT transform operation.